 Years of effort since then have achieved considerable results.
 For digital full-color MFPs, we developed original color QSU technology, a key built-in energy-saving function that has helped reduce CO2 levels emitted during the use phase(See Graph 2), thereby sufficiently offsetting increases resulting from a larger number of units sold over the years.

-For Laser Printers, a key category for which we expect a substantial sales expansion in emerging markets in the coming years, we will work to raise energy-saving performance to lower total emissions despite expected business expansion.
+For LPs, a key category for which we expect a substantial sales expansion in emerging markets in the coming years, we will work to raise energy-saving performance to lower total emissions despite expected business expansion.

 Graph 2.
 Change in average TEC*1 for digital full color MFPs